 Priority will be given to applicants who:

-3. are from medically underserved areas; and/or
+b.
+Are from medically underserved areas;1 and/or

-4. are first generation college graduates.
+c.
+Are first generation college graduates.

 Applications will be reviewed twice each year, approximately two months in advance of the AMA Annual and Interim Meetings.
 Travel Grants will be distributed via post-meeting reimbursement of AMA-approved meeting-related expenses (e.g., airfare, hotel, meals), up to a maximum of $500.